mrkaleArduinoLib/gbj_appthermo_ds/README.md

 None

 #### Returns
-The averaged temperature in degrees of Celsius.
+The averaged temperature in degrees of Celsius (°C).

 [Back to interface](#interface)